openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 of the stock rises from $45 in January of 2015 to over $76 in June of 2015 with a significant drop of 30% during the month of March."

+.. note:: For most charts, all of the data in the chart should be accessible.
+Summarization is not always appropriate.
+In some cases this means making a table available (visibly, as screen-reader-only text, or as a downloadable spreadsheet file).

 Consider using a caption to display long descriptions so that the information is available to all learners.
 In the following example, the image element includes the short description as the ``alt`` attribute and the paragraph